xebiarohan/react/14_forms.md

    - Or we can get the whole form object using the `formData.entries()` method
    - Multiple inputs with same name (like in case of checkbox) does not come in `formData.entries`.
 We have to get the value using `formData.getAll()`
    - Then we have to add it in the `FormData` object
+   - We have to make button of type submit and reset then only the `onSubmit` and `onReset` on the form element will get called.

 ```
 function handleSubmit(event) {